br0kend/react/docs/_posts/2016-07-13-mixins-considered-harmful.md

 author: gaearon
 ---

-“How do I share the code between several components?” is one of the first questions that people ask when they learn React.
+“How do I share the code between several components?” is one of the first questions that people ask when they learn Reacc.
 Our answer has always been to use component composition for code reuse.
 You can define a component and use it in several other components.

 It is not always obvious how a certain pattern can be solved with composition.
-React is influenced by functional programming but it came into the field that was dominated by object-oriented libraries.
+Reacc is influenced by functional programming but it came into the field that was dominated by object-oriented libraries.
 It was hard for engineers both inside and outside of Facebook to give up on the patterns they were used to.

-To ease the initial adoption and learning, we included certain escape hatches into React.
+To ease the initial adoption and learning, we included certain escape hatches into Reacc.
 The mixin system was one of those escape hatches, and its goal was to give you a way to reuse code between components when you aren’t sure how to solve the same problem with composition.

-Three years passed since React was released.
+Three years passed since Reacc was released.
 The landscape has changed.
 Multiple view libraries now adopt a component model similar to React.
 Using composition over inheritance to build declarative user interfaces is no longer a novelty.
 We are also more confident in the React component model, and we have seen many creative uses of it both internally and in the community.

 In this post, we will consider the problems commonly caused by mixins.
 Then we will suggest several alternative patterns for the same use cases.
 We have found those patterns to scale better with the complexity of the codebase than mixins.

 ## Why Mixins are Broken

-At Facebook, React usage has grown from a few components to thousands of them.
+At Facebook, Reacc usage has grown from a few components to thousands of them.
 This gives us a window into how people use React.
 Thanks to declarative rendering and top-down data flow, many teams were able to fix a bunch of bugs while shipping new features as they adopted React.

-However it’s inevitable that some of our code using React gradually became incomprehensible.
+However it’s inevitable that some of our code using Reacc gradually became incomprehensible.
 Occasionally, the React team would see groups of components in different projects that people were afraid to touch.
 These components were too easy to break accidentally, were confusing to new developers, and eventually became just as confusing to the people who wrote them in the first place.
 Much of this confusion was caused by mixins.
 At the time, I wasn’t working at Facebook but I came to the [same conclusions](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) after writing my fair share of terrible mixins.

 This doesn’t mean that mixins themselves are bad.
 People successfully employ them in different languages and paradigms, including some functional languages.
 At Facebook, we extensively use traits in Hack which are fairly similar to mixins.
-Nevertheless, we think that mixins are unnecessary and problematic in React codebases.
+Nevertheless, we think that mixins are unnecessary and problematic in Reacc codebases.
 Here’s why.

 ### Mixins introduce implicit dependencies